ITMO-NSS-team/pytsbe/README.md

 ### Univariate time series

 The repository includes the following libraries and models for comparison:
-- [FEDOT](https://github.com/nccr-itmo/FEDOT) - AutoML framework which supports the time series forecasting task
+- [FEDOT](https://github.com/nccr-itmo/FEDOT) - AutoML framework which supports the time series forecasting task.
+Name in the repository `FEDOT`.
-- [AutoTS](https://github.com/winedarksea/AutoTS) - Automated time series forecasting library
+- [AutoTS](https://github.com/winedarksea/AutoTS) - Automated time series forecasting library.
+Name in the repository `AutoTS`.
-- [pmdarima](https://github.com/alkaline-ml/pmdarima) - A statistical library to fit ts models
+- [pmdarima](https://github.com/alkaline-ml/pmdarima) - A statistical library to fit ts models.
+Name in the repository `pmdarima`.
-- [prophet](https://github.com/facebook/prophet) - a procedure for forecasting time series data based on an additive model
+- [prophet](https://github.com/facebook/prophet) - a procedure for forecasting time series data based on an additive model.
+Name in the repository `prophet`.
-- [H2O](https://github.com/h2oai/h2o-3) - (lagged transformation + H2O) AutoML platform for tabular data
+- [H2O](https://github.com/h2oai/h2o-3) - (lagged transformation + H2O) AutoML platform for tabular data.
+Name in the repository `H2O`.
 - [TPOT](https://github.com/EpistasisLab/tpot) - (lagged transformation + TPOT) Tree-based Pipeline Optimization Tool.
-AutoML library for tabular data
+AutoML library for tabular data.
+Name in the repository `TPOT`.
-- naive forecaster - repeat last observation
+- naive forecaster - repeat last observation.
+Name in the repository `repeat_last`.
-- naive forecaster - forecasts the average value of the time series
+- naive forecaster - forecasts the average value of the time series.
+Name in the repository `average`.
-- naive forecaster ETS - Simple exponential smoothing model
+- naive forecaster ETS - Simple exponential smoothing model.
+Name in the repository `ets`.

 Available datasets (check data folder):
-- [FRED](./data/fred.csv) ([license](https://fred.stlouisfed.org/legal/)) - Federal Reserve Economic Data is an online database consisting of economic data time series (source [link](https://fred.stlouisfed.org/))
+- [FRED](./data/fred.csv) ([license](https://fred.stlouisfed.org/legal/)) - Federal Reserve Economic Data is an online database consisting
+  of economic data time series (source [link](https://fred.stlouisfed.org/)).
+Name in the repository `FRED`.
-- [TEP](./data/tep.csv) ([license](https://github.com/YKatser/CPDE/tree/master/TEP_data)) - Tennessee Eastman Process (TEP) is a model of the industrial chemical process (source [link](https://paperswithcode.com/dataset/tep))
+- [TEP](./data/tep.csv) ([license](https://github.com/YKatser/CPDE/tree/master/TEP_data)) - Tennessee Eastman Process (TEP) is a
+  model of the industrial chemical process (source [link](https://paperswithcode.com/dataset/tep)).
+Name in the repository `TEP`.
-- [SMART](./data/smart.csv) - the readings with a time span of 1 minute of house appliances in kW from a smart meter and weather conditions (source [link](https://www.kaggle.com/datasets/taranvee/smart-home-dataset-with-weather-information))
+- [SMART](./data/smart.csv) - the readings with a time span of 1 minute of house appliances in kW from a smart meter and weather conditions (source [link](https://www.kaggle.com/datasets/taranvee/smart-home-dataset-with-weather-information)).
+  Name in the repository `SMART`.

 Below is a brief description of datasets: